satsuma22/MapTiles/README.md

   * Limits the maximum number of `RasterTiles` along any one axis when `FrustumBasedTileGeneration` is enabled.
 * `FrustumTile3DMaxDistance`
   * Limits the number of `Tile3Ds` generated along any one axis based on distance from the camera when `FrustumBasedTileGeneration` is enabled.
 The distance is measured in degrees.
+* `VSync`
+  * Sets the number of screen updates required before a buffer swap.
+* `MaxRasterTileRequestThreads`
+  * Sets the maximum number of threads that can be active at once for fetching Raster Tiles.
+* `MaxTile3DRequestThreads`
+  * Sets the maximum number of threads that can be active at once for fetching Tile3Ds.
+* `RasterTileRenderCacheTrimDistance`
+  * Sets the distance limit for Raster Tiles that is checked while trimming the cache.
+Tiles outside the limit get cleared.
-* `MaxFPS`
+* `Tile3DRenderCacheTrimDistance`
-  * Sets the maximum framerate for the application.
-Can be used to reduce the load on the CPU and the GPU. `MaxFPS <= 0` leaves the framerate limit uncapped.
+  * Sets the distance limit for Tile3Ds that is checked while trimming the cache.
+Tiles outside the limit get cleared.

 ## Inputs
 * `w` `s` `a` `d`